cosven/go2pod/README.md

 [![Documentation Status](https://readthedocs.org/projects/go2pod/badge/?version=latest)](https://go2pod.readthedocs.io/en/latest/?badge=latest)

-go2pod is a command line tool that can build GitHub golang project and deploy it on Kubernete.
+go2pod is a command line tool that can build GitHub golang project and deploy it on Kubernetes.

 For more information, refer to [the documentation](https://go2pod.readthedocs.io).